 - If you plan on hunting from a boat, be sure to introduce your pup early to climbing around the boat (even if it’s in your garage) and hearing the sounds of the boat’s engine.

 - Calmness and steadiness amidst distraction.
 The earliest introduction to this is teaching your pup to sit for his meals, which can be captured as early as six weeks.

-When to Start Training a Lab Puppy: Conclusion
+What is the Best Age to Start Training a Lab Puppy?

 Whether your Lab puppy will be a family companion or a working dog, it’s a good idea to get started with his or her training as soon as you get him or her.
 Start with socialization and household manners as early as 8 weeks old.
 Then move to sit, stay, steadiness training, and walking on a leash between 12 and 18 weeks.

 The level of difficulty in your lab’s training will simply grow throughout their lives.
 Training is an ongoing life skill, rather than something you do once and consider done.
 For a hunting Lab, adding various distractions and practicing perfect recall in different environments will be the two biggest training techniques to work on throughout life.
 Enjoy your training!

 Pippa Mattinson is the best selling author of The Happy Puppy Handbook, the Labrador Handbook, Choosing The Perfect Puppy, and Total Recall.

 She is also the founder of the Gundog Trust and the Dogsnet Online Training Program